 So far in my managing sweet series, we’ve talked about how to feed sweets but I wanted to discuss what’s actually in the sweet foods your family eats.
 By answering these 5 myth-busting questions, I hope to reveal the real problem we all face.

 1. What’s in Sugar Anyway?

 Having a basic understanding of what’s in sweeteners is important (we are talking about “added sugars” here not the sugars naturally found in food).
 For example, the most common added sugars are sucrose (table sugar) and high fructose corn syrup.
-They both are made up of the smaller sugar molecules, fructose and glucose.
+They both are made up of smaller sugar molecules, fructose, and glucose.
 Sucrose contains about half glucose and half fructose (50/50) while high fructose corn syrup has a ratio of 55/45.

-The reasons these two sugars are used most often is they contain fructose which does a good job of sweetening.
+The reason these two sugars are used most often is they contain fructose which does a good job of sweetening.
 For example, lactose, a natural sugar found in dairy products, contains glucose and galactose (no fructose).
 And while milk is sweet, it’s not half as sweet as sugar-sweetened beverages.

-Take agave nectar, the latest and greatest sweetener, it can contain as much 90% fructose and 10% glucose which means less can be used to sweeten.
+Take agave nectar, the latest and greatest sweetener, it can contain as much as 90% fructose and 10% glucose which means less can be used to sweeten.
 And artificial, noncaloric sweeteners such as saccharin, aspartame (NutraSweet), and sucralose (Splenda) are all much sweeter (200X or more) than sucrose.
 So a little goes a long way.

 2. How much are we consuming?